An ectopic pregnancy is a pregnancy that grows outside of the womb.

 Ectopic pregnancies affect 1 in every 80 pregnancies in Ireland.

 An ectopic pregnancy usually happens in the fallopian tube.
 This is the tube that normally carries the egg from the ovary to the womb.
-After making a diagnosis, your doctor will talk to you about the best treatment for you.

 This guide is mainly about ectopic pregnancies that happen in the fallopian tube.
 These are the most common type of ectopic pregnancy in Ireland.